binhminh98/realtime-fraud-detection/README.md

 **100,000 transactions** streamed to the Kafka server.

-- **Positive F1 Score:** ~0.83 → Model performs well on real-time streaming data.
+- **Positive F1 Score: ~ 0.83** → Model performs well on real-time streaming data.
-- **Positive Precision:** Relatively low, which is expected as the model is designed to be conservative with fraud predictions.
+- **Positive Precision: ~ 0.74** Relatively low , which is expected as the model is designed to be conservative with fraud predictions.
 - **Confusion Matrix:** Indicates good overall classification performance.
 - **Latencies:**
   - p50: 12.9 ms